New Mexico: Settlements

-With just 17 /sqmi, New Mexico is one of the least densely populated states, ranking 45th out of 50; by contrast, the overall population density of the U.S. is 90 /sqmi.
-The state is divided into 33 counties and 106 municipalities, which include cities, towns, villages, and a consolidated city-county, Los Alamos.
+With just 17 /sqmi, New Mexico is one of the least densely populated states, ranking 45th out of 50; the population density of the U.S. overall is 90 /sqmi.
+The state has 33 counties and 106 municipalities, which include cities, towns, villages, and a consolidated city-county, Los Alamos.
 Only three cities have at least 100,000 residents: Albuquerque, Rio Rancho, and Las Cruces, whose respective metropolitan areas together account for the majority of New Mexico's population.

-Residents are concentrated in the north-central region of New Mexico, anchored by the state's largest city, Albuquerque.
+Residents are concentrated in the north-central region, anchored by the state's largest city, Albuquerque.
 Centered in Bernalillo County, the Albuquerque metropolitan area includes New Mexico's third-largest city, Rio Rancho, and has a population of over 918,000, accounting for one-third of all New Mexicans.
 It is adjacent to Santa Fe, the capital and fourth-largest city.
-Altogether, the Albuquerque–Santa Fe–Los Alamos combined statistical area includes more than 1.17 million people, or nearly 60% of the state population.
+Altogether, the Albuquerque–Santa Fe–Los Alamos combined statistical area includes more than 1.17 million people, nearly 60% of the state population.

-New Mexico's other major center of population is in south-central area around Las Cruces, its second-largest city and the largest city in the southern region of the state.
-The Las Cruces metropolitan area includes roughly 214,000 residents, but with neighboring El Paso, Texas forms a combined statistical area numbering over 1 million.
+New Mexico's other major center of population is in the south-central area around Las Cruces, its second-largest city and the largest city in the state's southern region.
+The Las Cruces metropolitan area has roughly 214,000 residents, and with neighboring El Paso, Texas, forms a combined statistical area numbering over 1 million.

 New Mexico hosts 23 federally recognized tribal reservations, including part of the Navajo Nation, the largest and most populous tribe; of these, 11 hold off-reservation trust lands elsewhere in the state.
 The vast majority of federally recognized tribes are concentrated in the northwest, followed by the north-central region.

-Like several other southwestern states, New Mexico hosts numerous colonias, unincorporated, low-income slums characterized by abject poverty, the absence of basic services (such as water and sewage), and scarce housing and infrastructure.
+Like several other southwestern states, New Mexico has numerous colonias—unincorporated, low-income slums characterized by abject poverty, absence of basic services (such as water and sewage), and scarce housing and infrastructure.
 The University of New Mexico estimates there are 118 colonias in the state, though the U.S. Department of Housing and Urban Development identifies roughly 150.
-The majority are located along the Mexico-U.S. border.
+Most are along the Mexico–United States border.